patcon/nodescription.net-v2/notes.md

 the [Leiden theory of language evolution](https://www.researchgate.net/publication/316659561_The_language_organism_The_Leiden_theory_of_language_evolution), and [complexity science](https://en.wikipedia.org/wiki/Complexity_theory) (h/t AMB and Santa Fe Institute).

+If I were to try to summarize my highest hope: It's about pulling together the foundations of a network-centric and mathematical basis for feminism, which speaks the abstract language of the dominant neurotype in tech, a sector that is madly building the digital underpinnings of a world, and building it not only blindly, but badly.

 Disclaimer: I've been saying for a few years that I'm in search of a personal (and collective) spiritual foundation that _maps to base-reality_.
 Which is to say, a belief system (perhaps simple in